MrPowers/querybench/docs/good-benchmarks.md

-# How to write good benchmarks
+# How to write good data engine benchmarks

+This page shows how to write high-quality data engine benchmarks.

+The data industry benefits from better benchmarks.

 ## Properties of good benchmarks

-* accessible dataset
+**accessible dataset**

+Users should be able to easily download or generate datasets to replicate the queries on their machine.

-* list all software verions
+**list all software verions**

+Make sure to list software versions for all the engines you use in addition to any other relevant information.

+For exmaple, you should specify that a given benchmark uses Polars v1.31.0 and uses the Polars streaming engine.

+TODO

-* list all hardware specs
+**list all hardware specs**

+TODO

-* open source benchmarking code
+**open source benchmarking code**

+TODO

-* don't use any methdologies that clearly favor one engine without disclosing
+**don't use any methdologies that clearly favor one engine without disclosing**

+TODO

 ## Benchmarking is hard